psitosam/nr_backend/README.md

 # Show Me Tweets
 Welcome to Show Me Tweets!
 This is a backend portion of 2-part application deisigned with a separate *[Frontend](https://github.com/psitosam/nr_frontend)*.
-This backendend application is responsible for retrieving tweet data from the Twitter API.
+This backend application is responsible for retrieving tweet data from the Twitter API.
 Currently, the topics of tweets are limited to "healthcare", "nasa", and "opensource".
 The tweets retrieved are limited to those categorized as being in the English language.
-The backend application periodically (every 10 minutes) retrieves ten tweets for each category from the Twitter API and stores them in the database.
+In the deployed application, the backend periodically (every 10 minutes) retrieves ten tweets for each category from the Twitter API and stores them in the database, via the rake db:seed command located in a Cron Job on the Heroku CLI.

 ## Implementation